eduardovra/eduardovra.github.io/_drafts/ps1-cpu-pipeline.markdown

 }
 ```

-Read that in order and it's exactly the rule: the previous instruction's load lands before this one runs, and this one's own writes don't become visible until it's over.
-Two arrays and a copy, and every load is correct — including the ones you haven't written yet.
-The alternative is handling the delay in each load opcode individually, which works right up until you add the twentieth one at midnight.
+If you read this in order, it's exactly the rule we described: the previous instruction's load lands before this one runs, and this one's own writes only become visible after it's over.
+With two arrays and a copy, every load is correct, including the ones you haven't written yet.
+The alternative would be handling the delay in each load opcode individually, which works fine right up until you add the twentieth one late at night.

 ### Wrapping-up

-That was the surprise for me.
-I didn't expect a CPU to make that kind of trade-off, handing a hardware problem over to whoever writes the instructions.
-It's one of the most interesting things I've found writing this emulator so far.
+That was the big surprise for me in this project.
+I didn't expect a CPU to make this kind of trade-off, handing a hardware problem over to whoever writes the instructions.
+It's one of the most interesting things I've found while writing this emulator so far.

-The emulator is [here][repository], and the CPU is one file. [psx-spx][psx-spx] is the hardware reference I kept open the whole time, and the [ps1-tests][ps1-tests] suite caught most of my mistakes.
+The emulator is available [here][repository], and the whole CPU is a single file. [psx-spx][psx-spx] is the hardware reference I kept open the whole time, and the [ps1-tests][ps1-tests] test suite caught most of my mistakes.

 [repository]: https://github.com/eduardovra/wobble-psx
 [r3000a]: https://en.wikipedia.org/wiki/R3000